FABLE-3DXRD/ImageD11/README.md

 This is the source code for ImageD11.
 Probably you wanted a compiled version.

-If your pip is up-to-date, you can try to install it like this:
+If your pip is up-to-date, you can try to install it like this (numpy is needed to compile):
 ```
  python -m pip install --upgrade pip
+ python -m pip install numpy
  python -m pip install ImageD11
 ```
 To get all the possible dependencies too, you can try: